sah129/CellQuant/README.md

 ## How to Run

+### Without R Installation

 The easiest way to run the CellQuant program is to download the zip file of the [latest release](https://github.com/sah129/CellQuant/releases/tag/v0.8-alpha).
 This comes with an R-portable so no previous installation of R is required.
 [Google Chrome Portable](https://portableapps.com/apps/internet/google_chrome_portable) is used for rendering.

+### With R Installation

+If you have R installed on your machine:

+1. Clone this repository locally
+2.  cd into the CellQuant directory
+3.  start R
+4.  run.R

 ## Dependencies